Story of an MVP: Xtensio

-We started working on Xtensio over a year ago, internally at Fake Crow (Our startup friendly creative agency) as a side project.
+We started working on Xtensio over a year ago, internally at Fake Crow (Our startup friendly creative agency) as aside project.

 The concept behind Xtensio was to create a fast and easy way for companies to create beautiful and interactive business profiles.
-But before we started designing anything we wanted to validate the idea, to see if there was any interest for a DIY one-pager-builder among startups and entrepreneurs:
+But before we started designing anything we wanted to validate the idea, to see if there was any interest in a DIY one-pager-builder among startups and entrepreneurs:

 “Coming Soon” Page